 - Our coffee is delivered in large, refillable tins by Padre Coffee, which we return for refilling.

 - Our coffee grounds are reused by Croxton School and DIVRS in their community gardens.

 - Our bread is delivered in reusable fabric bread bags by Northcote Bakeshop.
 We use the loaf ends for making staff meals and breadcrumbs, which are available for sale.

 - We take reusable containers to Preston Market to purchase all of our cheese and meat.

-- Our fruit and vegetables are delivered in cardboard boxes, which we return to our supplier, and we’ve worked with them to eliminate any produce arriving in plastic packaging.
+- Our fruit and vegetables are delivered in cardboard boxes, which we return to our supplier, and we’re working with them to eliminate any produce arriving in plastic packaging.